-Large orders, customer concentration, and other factors may significantly impact our results from period to period.
+Large orders or contracts, customer concentration, and other factors may significantly impact our results from period to period.

-It is customary for us to receive large orders from time to time.
+It is customary for us to receive large orders from time to time, either as part of a new contract or under an existing contract.
 We also have long-standing relationships with certain customers that have historically accounted for a significant amount of our annual revenue.
-A single order from a customer may represent a substantial portion of our revenue in a given period.
+A single customer may represent a substantial portion of our revenue in a given period, either in the form of a single order or in the form of multiple separate orders.
 A significant order during one period may not be followed by further orders from the same customer in subsequent periods, nor by similarly sized orders from other customers.
-Moreover, the deferral or loss of one or more significant orders, a delay in a large implementation, or a deterioration in our relationship with a key customer, could materially adversely affect our operating results.
-As a result, our revenue and operating results are subject to substantial periodic variations, especially from quarter to quarter.
+As a result, our revenue and operating results are subject to substantial periodic variations, especially from quarter to quarter, in the event of receipt of one or more significant orders, a deferral or loss of one or more significant orders, a delay in a large implementation, or a deterioration in our relationship with a significant customer.